The Ultimate Tajikistan Travel Guide

 I did have a little bit of a hassle when I was exiting Tajikistan at Ishkashim into Afghanistan because my e-visa had not been stamped when I entered the country at Khujand (I don’t know why this was an issue as my passport had a stamp in it), however, after arguing for a couple of minutes I was allowed to exit Tajikistan with no further problems.

-Two exciting updates have happened more recently, in 2017 the Qolma Pass into China is now open to foreigners (although as of 2022 China is still a nightmare to get into due to Covid) and as of 2018 the Panjakent border to Uzbekistan is open again after a several-year-long pissing match between Tajikistan and Uzbekistan.
+Two exciting updates have happened more recently, in 2017 the Qolma Pass into China is now open to foreigners (it has reopened following Covid in July 2023 as I received confirmation of the first foreigner to cross) and as of 2018 the Panjakent border to Uzbekistan is open again after a several-year-long pissing match between Tajikistan and Uzbekistan.

 Need more in-depth info in Tajikistan’s border crossings?
 Read my post on all of Tajikistan border crossings here

 - Ovchi Kalacha-Kulundu

 China Border Crossings

 *Note: You will need a visa in advance to visit Afghanistan.
 Read this post to learn how to get an Afghan visa in Khorog.

 *Note: Most westerners can either apply for an e-visa or can enter Uzbekistan visa-free.
 Read more here to find out if you need a visa, and how to get one.